Cake Troubleshooting Guide

 2. Your cake pans weren’t lined with parchment paper.

-3. The cake layers fully cooled in the pan.
+3. The cake layers are fully cooled in the pan.

 image of a cake pan being properly prepared with parchment rounds and non-stick spray to prevent the cakes from sticking to the pan.